-In Tokyo Disneyland was opened in 1983 as the first Disney theme park outside of the United States.
+Tokyo Disneyland was opened in 1983 as the first Disney theme park outside of the United States.
 There are seven themed lands; World Bazaar, Tomorrowland, Toontown, Fantasy Land, Critter Country, Westernland, and Adventureland.
-Although the park is modeled after Disneyland in California and the Magic Kingdom in Florida, there are some attractions unique to Tokyo Disney Land.
+Although the park is modelled after Disneyland in California and the Magic Kingdom in Florida, there are some attractions unique to Tokyo Disney Land.
 Similar to other Disneylands, the park features seasonal decorations and parades.

 Tokyo DisneySea, opened in 2001, is unique to Japan and there are seven themed ports; Mediterranean Harbor, Mysterious Island, Mermaid Lagoon, Arabian Coast, Lost River Delta, Port Discovery and American Waterfront.